FAQs About the Charlotte Regional Data Trust

 - Use a mature and vetted data governance structure instead of recreating processes to share, link, and license use of data.

-- Access UNC Charlotte Urban Institute research staff and UNC Charlotte faculty researchers to assist in understanding your organizational data.
+- Access Charlotte Urban Institute research staff and UNC Charlotte faculty researchers to assist in understanding your organizational data.

 What are the benefits for the community?